DevExpress/dotnet-eud/reporting-for-web/articles/report-designer/shape-report-data/group-and-sort-data/sort-data.md

 1. Create a new or open an existing data-bound report.

 	You cannot apply sorting unless your report is bound to a data source.
 2. Switch to the [Properties](../../report-designer-tools/ui-panels/properties-panel.md) panel and select the [Detail](../../introduction-to-banded-reports.md) band.
-Select the **Sort Fields** section in the **Actions** category and add a new sort field to sort the report's data by the required data field.
+Select the **Sort Fields** section in the **Detail Tasks** category and add a new sort field to sort the report's data by the required data field.

 	![](../../../../images/eurd-web-sort-data-select-field.png)